plasma-group/pigi/packages/docs/src/pg/src/plasma/design.rst

 blockchain.

 *Challenging exits*

 We need to support three types of challenges to ensure that only the true owner of a token can withdraw that token.

+#.
 Withdrawals can be immediately blocked if someone proves that the withdrawing user actually spent the token later on.

-Withdrawals can also be immediately blocked if someone shows that there’s a transaction between the parent and the child transactions, meaning the withdrawing user provided an invalid parent.
+#.
+Withdrawals can also be immediately blocked if someone shows that there’s a transaction between the parent and the child
+transactions, meaning the withdrawing user provided an invalid parent.

+#.
 Someone can also challenge the withdrawal by providing some other transaction in the token’s history.
-This type of challenge doesn’t immediately block a withdrawal.
+This type of
+challenge doesn’t immediately block a withdrawal.
 Instead, the withdrawing user is forced to respond with the transaction that comes after the provided transaction.

-*Exits*
+*Exiting The Chain*

+.. figure:: ../../_static/images/blocks.png
+    :align: center
+    :target: ../../_static/images/blocks.png

 Anyone can exit their coin by providing the last two transactions in the coin’s ownership history (ie. the coin they are exiting C and its parent P( C )).

-An exit can be challenged in three ways: (i) provide a proof of a transaction spending C, (ii) provide a proof of a transaction spending P( C ) that appears before C, (iii) provide a transaction C* in the coin’s history before P( C )
+An exit can be challenged in three ways:

+#.
+Provide a proof of a transaction spending C,

+#.
+Provide a proof of a transaction spending P( C ) that appears before C,

+#.
+Provide a transaction C* in the coin’s history before P( C )

 A challenge of type (i) and (ii) blocks the exit immediately.
 A challenge of type (iii) can be responded to by providing the direct child of C*, which must be either equal to or before P( C )

-Would coin ID => denomination be stored as a mapping on the root chain?
-A non-inclusion proof is basically a proof that there exists an object at the given position in the Merkle tree, and this object is empty data.

-.. figure:: ../../_static/images/blocks.png
-    :align: center
-    :target: ../../_static/images/blocks.png

 *Pros and cons*

 Plasma Cash is unsuitable for use cases where fractions of tokens are necessary, like exchanges.

 Additionally, the proofs that need to be sent along with each transaction can grow pretty quickly.
 These proofs need to go all the way back to the block in which the token was deposited.
 Once the Plasma Chain has been running for a while, these proofs might get prohibitively large.

 Plasma Cash is still great for certain things.
 Support for non-fungible tokens makes Plasma Cash perfect for things like supply-chain logistics or even card games!.